AV-98-Ingram/LeetCodeSolutions/Feb/Readme.md

       then takes constant time to remove the corresponding node from the list

+**979-Distribute_coins_in_binary_tree**
+- Recursively compute the number coins needed for both left and right child and at the same time accumulating moves needed.
+- A big NOTE is that the coins needed by a child node could be a negative number meaning that the child node in fact has extra coins.

 **1275-Find_winner_on_a_tic_tac_toe_game**
 - Remember the design tic-tac-toe? count each row, column and diagnal separately.

 **1344-Angle_between_hands_of_a_clock**
 - Be careful!
 The hour hand is not pointing at 1 at time "1:30" but at the middle of 1 and 2.

+**1386-Cinema_seat_allocation**
+- bitwise representation for seats
+- instead of iterating each row for computing the total capacity, iterating the rows containing reserved seats only!
+Because rows without reserved seat can fit 2 groups for sure!

 **1405-Longest_happy_string**
 - Greedy algo: